RunnymedeRobotics1310/RavenBrain/doc/architecture.md

 Some time in the future, integration with the *StatBotics API* will be added to return even more in-depth game data.

+## Core Principles

+### Records and Classes

+#### DAOs

+This app uses Java `record` classes as the primary objects returned from the database.
+This ensures immutability and simplifies usage.

+#### Business Objects

+Generally, any object that will be manipulated using core business logic in this system can be written as a POJO (plain old Java object) as they favour mutability and can have business logic directly encoded within them.
+They can make use of whatever technology makes teh most sense fort them.

+#### JSON marshalling and unmarshalling

+Java records are preferred for marshalling and unmarshalling from json, as they enforce very straightforward schemas that are unlikely to cause problems with automatic serialization an deserialization.

 ## Component Architecture

 ### Connection `ca.team1310.ravenbrain.connect` package